 5. High-Headedness and Distractions:

-Feeling of achievement after cracking JEE Advanced exam has often been stated as the reason behind backlogs and students failing in IITs.
-In their elation after making it to the IITs, students forget to work hard in order to thrive throughout their course.
+The feeling of achievement after cracking JEE Advanced exam has often been stated as the reason behind backlogs and students failing in IITs.
+In their elation after making it to the IITs, students forget to work hard to thrive throughout their course.
 Many of these often fail in exams.

-Having studied hard for 2 years, students also find the dynamic extracurricular activities at IITs very distracting and are not able to manage their time well in order to cope with their studies.
+Having studied hard for 2 years, students also find the dynamic extracurricular activities at IITs very distracting and are not able to manage their time well to cope with their studies.

 6. Peer Pressure of Performance: